 The EDPS website is our most important communication tool.
 Here we communicate our work such as our Opinions, data protection news and information about data protection rights to the general public as well as our more expert audiences.

 Some of the services offered on our website require the processing of your personal data.
-In such cases, links are available on those pages directing you to the specific information about the processing contained in the relevant data protection notices in our Register.
+In such cases, links are available on those pages directing you to the specific information data protection notices about that processing activity.

 Visit our cookies page for more information about the types of cookies this website uses.

-We use social media to present our work through widely used and contemporary channels.
+We use social media to present our work through widely used communications channels.

 Each social media channel has their own policy on the way they process your personal data when you access their sites.
 For example, if you choose to watch one of our videos on YouTube, you will be asked for explicit consent to accept YouTube cookies; if you look at our Twitter activity on Twitter, you will be asked for explicit consent to accept Twitter cookies; the same applies for LinkedIn.

 If you have any concerns or questions about their use of your personal data, you should read their privacy policies carefully before using them.

 The European Data Protection Supervisor is present on social media to communicate about his work and better engage with the public.
 We are present on LinkedIn, Twitter and YouTube and we encourage you to share our content and take part in our discussions.
 Please note the accounts we follow are not an indication of our endorsement.

 The EDPS social media accounts are managed by the EDPS Information and Communication Sector and are monitored daily to the greatest possible extent, but not on a 24-hour basis.